-(4) Adding magnesium sulfate to drinking water is helpful.
-Some diarrhea may occur, but this has not been a problem.
-Magnesium acetate or magnesium chloride may be used instead of magnesium sulfate.
-To be effective, the drinking trough must be the only source of water.

-(5) Using pastures that are likely to cause grass tetany to graze steers and dry stock, and legume hay or high-legume pastures to feed milking cows and cows nursing calves is also recommended.
+- (4) Adding magnesium sulfate to drinking water is helpful but some diarrhea may occur.
+Magnesium acetate may be used instead of magnesium sulfate.
+To be effective, the drinking trough must be the only source of water. - (5) Use grass-tetany-hazard pastures for steers and dry stock and use legume hay or high-legume pastures for milking cows, or cows nursing calves.